Complete Chocolate Lover’s Guide for the San Francisco Bay Area

 Chocolate Fondue building

 It’s not just me, right?
-That building totally looks like a giant chocolate fondue pot.
+That building totally looks like a giant chocolate fondue fountain.

 On our May 2016 trip to Japan, we wanted to see what local artisan chocolate is like in Tokyo and Kyoto.